p2kmgcl/p2kmgcl.github.com/tesera/creating-a-custom-select-element.md

       );

       event.preventDefault();

+      // We can "escape" the dropdown.
     } else if (event.key === 'Escape') {
       hideDropdown();
       button.focus();
       event.preventDefault();

+      // Home/End keys should navigate to first/last item.
     } else if (event.key === 'Home') {
       setActiveDescendant(listbox.firstElementChild);
       event.preventDefault();
     } else if (event.key === 'End') {
       setActiveDescendant(listbox.lastElementChild);
       event.preventDefault();

+      // We want to support "rapid item navigation", allowing
+      // users to type some letters of the desired item and
+      // focusing it
     } else if (event.key.length === 1) {
       const now = Date.now();